-To detect the presence of chlorine, lead or other contaminants in your water at home:

-The Watersafe All-in-One Drinking Water Test Kit (\$20), h2okits.com

-An excellent overview on the problems with bottled water can be found at our Climate 411 Blog: environmentaldefenseblogs. org/climate411/category/ green-living/drinkingwater/ warming pollution and uses almost seven times as much water as the bottle contains.
-The clamor over this waste (and the fact that half of Fiji's people don't have reliable drinking water) reached such a crescendo that the company recently announced it would offset all its carbon emissions.

-Bottlemania: How Water Went on Sale and Why We Bought It by Elizabeth Royte (\$24.99), Bloomsbury.
+To detect the presence of chlorine, lead or other contaminants in your water at home: The Watersafe All-in-One Drinking Water Test Kit (\$20), h2okits.com An excellent overview on the problems with bottled water can be found at our Climate 411 Blog: environmentaldefenseblogs. org/climate411/category/ green-living/drinkingwater/ Bottlemania: How Water Went on Sale and Why We Bought It by Elizabeth Royte (\$24.99), Bloomsbury.

+Guest columnist Jim Motavalli writes for E/The Environmental Magazine (for subscription information: 800-967-6572 or emagazine.com).
+Opinions are the author's and not those of Environmental Defense Fund staff.